amirrezabsh/Pretrained-Object-Detection-NN-Models-Fine-Tuning-using-RL/README.md

   structure allows experimentation with other post-processing parameters or reward formulations.

-Feel free to adapt the notebook into Python scripts if you need automation or CI.*** End Patch
+Feel free to adapt the notebook into Python scripts if you need automation or CI.